Chiang Rai Chiang Rai Province, Thailand Travel Guide

 Several sanctuaries operate in the region, providing responsible elephant encounters.

-This trail includes an easy, well-maintained trail leading to a beautiful 70-meter waterfall.
+This trail includes a straightforward, well-maintained trail leading to a beautiful 70-meter waterfall.

 Doi Mae Salong tours through extensive tea plantations with scenic views.